conda/conda-dot-org/learn/specifications/distribution/package-identifiers.md

 The conda ecosystem distinguishes between two types of packages:

-- Distributable package names: represented by a concrete, downloadable, extractable conda artifact.
+- Distributable packages: represented by a concrete, downloadable, extractable conda artifact.
-- Virtual package names: not backed by any concrete artifact.
+- Virtual packages not backed by any concrete artifact.
 They only exist on the client side.

 ## Package names